Kitchens and bathrooms

 In a few cases, a flushometer-style toilet flush valve was installed.
-This system (still found in use today) has no water storage tank but requires the user to either depress a lever or press a button, which in turn opens a flush valve allowing mains-pressure water to flow directly into the toilet bowl.
+This system has no water storage tank but requires the user to either depress a lever or press a button, which in turn opens a flush valve allowing mains-pressure water to flow directly into the toilet bowl.
 There is no delay in the recharge time.
 A flushometer-style toilet can be identified by the distinctive chrome pipe-work and absence of a cistern.

 Bathrooms are also unlikely to be in original condition.
 Alterations to bathrooms are likely to have included the installation of a new hand basin or vanity, a toilet installed in the bathroom, the installation of a shower cubicle in addition to or replacing the bath, or a shower over the bath.

 A shower was often installed over the bath because there was usually insufficient space for a separate shower to be installed.
 If a separate shower was installed, it was likely to consist of a stainless steel tray with threshold step, plastic laminated wallboard linings, and a shower curtain.